godotengine/godot-docs/classes/class_projectsettings.rst

 If ``true``, support for the unobstructed data source is requested.
 If supported, you will receive hand tracking data based on the actual finger positions of the user often determined by optical tracking.

-\ **Node:** This requires the OpenXR data source extension and unobstructed handtracking to be supported by the XR runtime.
+\ **Note:** This requires the OpenXR data source extension and unobstructed handtracking to be supported by the XR runtime.
 If not supported this setting will be ignored. :ref:`xr/openxr/extensions/hand_tracking<class_ProjectSettings_property_xr/openxr/extensions/hand_tracking>` must be enabled for this setting to be used.

 .. rst-class:: classref-item-separator